Online convex optimization for robust control of constrained dynamical systems: Introduction

 A closely related line of research is so-called feedback optimization.
 Therein, optimization algorithms are directly employed as feedback controllers in order to steer the system under control to the solution of a (possibly time-varying) optimization problem, see, e.g., \cite{Simonetto2020} and the references therein.
 Typically, stability of the optimal steady state of the optimization problem is guaranteed instead of a bound on the dynamic regret \cite{Menta2018,Colombino2020,Cothren2022,Lawrence2021,Bianchin2022}.
 However, in the feedback optimization setting constraints are typically only considered for the optimal steady state, while pointwise in time constraints on the state of the controlled system can generally not be satisfied.

 In this work, we propose a framework for robust control of dynamical systems subject to a priori unknown and time-varying cost functions, and state and input constraints that have to be met at each time instance.
 In particular, we consider disturbances acting on the system as well as measurement noise, which can capture, e.g., model mismatch, exogenous (uncontrollable) inputs to the system, sensor inaccuracies, state estimation error due to the application of an observer or perception-based techniques \cite{Dean2021,Cothren2022,Marchi2022}, and pseudo-measurement in the context of power systems \cite{Schenato2014,Picallo2018}.
-The combination of these types of disturbances with state and input constraints that have to be satisfied at all times has - to the best of the authors' knowledge - not been studied within the OCO framework, with the notable exceptions of \cite{Li2021,Zhou23}.
+The combination of these types of disturbances with state and input constraints that have to be satisfied at all times has - to the best of the authors' knowledge - not been studied within the OCO framework, with the notable exceptions of \cite{Li2021,Zhou23,Nonhoff2024}.
 However, both \cite{Li2021} and \cite{Zhou23} only consider disturbances (but no measurement noise).
-Furthermore, \cite{Li2021} studies the problem of disturbance rejection, i.e., develops an algorithm that counteracts the disturbances and aims to drive the system to the origin, whereas \cite{Zhou23} obtains a suboptimal regret bound.
-In contrast, we take both disturbances and measurement noise into account and develop an algorithm to tackle a tracking control problem.
-Our proposed framework guarantees recursive feasibility, i.e., that the algorithm's output is well-defined at all times, and robust constraint satisfaction.
-To achieve the latter, we apply a suitable constraint tightening using techniques from robust model predictive control (MPC) \cite{Rawlings2017,Chisci2001}.
+Furthermore, \cite{Li2021} studies the problem of disturbance rejection, i.e., develops an algorithm that counteracts the disturbances and aims to drive the system to the origin.
+Finally, the algorithm presented in \cite{Nonhoff2024} is computationally and conceptually simple, but can be difficult to tune for a priori unknown cost functions, potentially leading to poor closed-loop performance.
+In contrast, we take both disturbances and measurement noise into account in this work, develop an algorithm that guarantees robust constraint satisfaction, and provide practical guidelines to choose the hyperparameters of the proposed algorithm.
+To this end, we apply a suitable constraint tightening using techniques from robust model predictive control (MPC) \cite{Rawlings2017,Chisci2001}.
 Moreover, we prove that the dynamic regret of our algorithm is bounded linearly in terms of the variation of the cost functions and the magnitude of the disturbances.